openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 ### <a name="dump">Is there a way to collect an intermidiate IR when the AccuracyAware mechanism fails?</a>

 You can add `"dump_intermediate_model": true` to the POT configuration file and it will drop an intermidiate IR to `accuracy_aware_intermediate` folder.

+### <a name="outputs"> What do the messages "Output name: <result_operation_name> not found" or "Output node with <result_operation_name> is not found in graph" mean?</a>
+Errors are caused by missing output nodes names in a graph when using the POT tool for model quantization.
+It might appear for some models only for IRs converted from ONNX models using new frontend (which is the default conversion path starting from 2022.1 release).
+To avoid such errors, use legacy MO frontend to convert a model to IR by passing the --use_legacy_frontend option.
+Then, use the produced IR for quantization.